Ouasfi/TorchGmp/README.md

 - `cpp/`  is the main focus of this implementation.
 It contains the following files:
     - `encrypted_ops.py`: Implements the class of `EncryptedTensor`.
 It handles the operations over HE encrypted tensors using the `phe` module .
     - `integer_ops.py`: Implements the class of `IntegerTensor`.
 It handles the operations over torch.int64 tensors.
     - `phe.py`: Implements the operations over HE encrypted tensors.
-The classes `P1` and `P2` correspond to the non-colluding semi-honest servers described in the paper.
+The classes `P1` and `P2` correspond to the non-colluding semi-honest servers described in the paper.
     - `model_int.py`: pytorch model for training over integers.
     - `model_enc.py`: pytorch model for encrypted training.
     - `model_th.py` : A baseline model.
 In constrast to the previous ones, here the gradients are accumulated by iterating over the samples of the batch resulting in a slower training.
-    - `lltm.cpp`:  c++ implementation of the operationw over tensors.
+    - `lltm.cpp`:  C++ implementation of the operations over tensors.
 It's based on `gmp` for arbitrary precision arithmetic  and on `libhcs` for paillier HE.

 ## Authors

 [Amine Ouasfi](https://github.com/ouasfi)

-[Iheb Kotrsi ]
+[Iheb Kotorsi]